 Coconut Oil's Benefits to the Skin: Superior Moisturization

 Whether you have dry skin or sensitive skin, this is an oil that will truly penetrate and moisturize deeply into your skin, and help reduce and improve your issues.
 The other key reason that coconut oil is so helpful in moisturizing products is that it provides the skin with the nutrients it needs to stay hydrated over time.
-Whereas many moisturizers are based on water, which provides only a temporary hydration and then evaporates, coconut oil provides a more lasting, truly moisturizing solution—without feeling greasy.
+Whereas many moisturizers are based on water, which provides only a temporary hydration and then evaporates, coconut oil for your face provides a more lasting, truly moisturizing solution—without feeling greasy.

 Benefits to the Skin: Protection and Anti-Aging